Prajakta1101/Netflix_Data/README.md

 # Analysis of Netflix Data with SQL

 Netflix, the world’s leading streaming entertainment service, has revolutionized the way we consume content.
 With a vast library of TV shows, movies, and documentaries, Netflix offers something for everyone.
-In this article, we will dive into the world of Netflix data using SQL to uncover interesting insights and answer essential questions.
+In this project, we will dive into the world of Netflix data using SQL to uncover interesting insights and answer essential questions.

 ## The Dataset
 To perform our analysis, we can use Kaggle’s extensive dataset, which provides detailed information about Netflix shows and movies.
 It includes more than 8000 datapoints.